A measure of authorship by publications: Introduction

 \section{Introduction}

-In academic organizations and research laboratories, it is often required to evaluate and compare the cumulative impact and research performance of individuals.
-Such comparisons are mostly used to obtain rankings across authors; after which these rankings are used to undertake important professional decisions like hiring, promotion, granting tenure, awarding grants etc. However, a consensus on the method of arriving at such comparisons which, typically, involve accomplishments in teaching, grant writing and academic publication, is lacking at present.
-In this paper, we focus on the particular issue of academic publication, and provide an intuitive method with strong justifications, to compare authors on the basis of their publication output.
-This method allows us to trade off the academic worth of a single author publication vis-a-vis a joint author publication.
+\epigraph{ ``You Cannot Manage What You Cannot Measure" }{\textit{W. Edwards Deming}} In academic organizations and research laboratories, it is often required to measure and compare the cumulative impact and research performance of individuals.
+Such comparisons are mostly used to {compare authors and undertake important professional decisions} like hiring, promotion, granting tenure, awarding grants etc. However, {there is a lack of consensus on how to quantify the success of an academic on the basis of accomplishments in teaching, grant writing and academic publication.}

+{In this paper, we focus on the particular issue of academic publication, and provide an intuitive method with strong justifications to {\it measure} the publishing success of an author from a given dataset of papers.
+In particular, we explicitly recognize academic publishing as the cooperative exercise that it generally is, and use a cooperative game theoretic framework to arrive at a measure of the success that can be attributed to an individual given any list of her joint or solo author projects.
+Interestingly, unlike most of the related literature, our proposed method allows us to trade off the academic worth of a single author publication vis-a-vis a joint author publication.

+We call our method $E${\it -index} as it measures the academic success of an author in an {\it egalitarian} manner, by equally dividing credit for all her joint projects and then summing across all her publications in the dataset.
+More importantly, we show that this index is a strong embodiment of certain desirable properties or {\it axioms} that, in our opinion, any index evaluating authorship should satisfy.
+In particular, it is the {\it only} index that satisfies the axioms of {\it identity independence}, and {\it performance invariance}.}

+In our model, the notion of: (i) identity independence requires that {the authorship ascribed to an author} should not depend on her own identity; and (ii) performance invariance requires that increase in publication quality or quantity, should enhance the academic credit assigned to a researcher.
+We feel that these properties must necessarily be satisfied by any reasonable method measuring authorship.
+Any identity dependent method would lead authors getting compared on individual characteristics other than their academic contributions, which would lead to formation of prejudiced author comparisons.
+A non-monotonic method would allow loss of academic credit upon increase in academic contribution, and thus, create perverse incentives for academic research. {Finally, a wasteful index that does not exhaust sum of all citations in a dataset, would fail to utilise all the relevant information embedded in the data, and hence, imply an incorrect evaluation of an author's academic performance.}

+In section \ref{hindex}, we start by (i) noting {the limitations} inherent in popular measurement notions of $g$-index and $h$-index that are widely used in several academic disciplines, and (ii) describing how our $E$-index addresses these concerns.
+Then, in section \ref{litreview}, we present the comparison to $E$-index with some notable recent results.
+Section \ref{model} presents the notations and a detailed discussion of the axioms used.
+Section \ref{res} presents the main result and a limited empirical example contrasting the performance of $E$-index with $h$-index in the field of Economics.
+Section \ref{disc} discusses a few philosophical issues pertaining to our approach of quantifying academic authorship.
+Finally, section \ref{conc} concludes our paper.